Create a Wishing Tree

 Pencil the outline of a tree, with branches, on the inside of the bag.

 Crinkle the bag, then smooth it back out, to add a bark-like texture.

 Cut out your tree shape.

-Tape your tree to the wall and prepare to add to its branches each day.
+Tape your tree to the closet door or the wall.
+Then, prepare to add to its branches each day.
 (Be sure to use painter's tape to protect your wall from damage.)

 If you could make one wish for anyone else in the world, what would it be?

 What are you grateful for today?
 (Encourage a new answer each day.)

 Use the reflection questions below to think more deeply about this project.

 Is it difficult to make wishes that benefit other people?

 What wish on our tree is the most doable?
 Which is most unlikely to come true?
 Which is the silliest?